-The Strauss Center is very pleased to announce the acceptance of eleven graduate students to its 2020 – 2021 class of the Brumley Next Generation Fellows program.
-Now entering its sixth year, the program’s new class comprises an impressive group of graduate students drawn from schools and departments across the UT campus.
+The Strauss Center is very pleased to announce the acceptance of twelve graduate students to its 2021 – 2022 class of the Brumley Next Generation Fellows program.
+Now entering its seventh year, the program’s new class comprises an impressive group of graduate students drawn from schools and departments across the UT campus.

 Meet the 2021 - 2022 Brumley Next Generation Graduate Fellows: